 Mixed breeds that derive from these breeds also tend to cause fewer allergy symptoms than other breeds.

-Individual reactivity to dog allergens also plays a role in how significant an allergic reaction someone has to different dog breeds.
+Individual reactivity to dog allergens also affects how significant an allergic reaction someone has to different dog breeds.
 Therefore, one person can have a severe allergic reaction to a German Shepherd but no allergic reaction to a Labrador.

 Whether or not a Maltipoo is a viable choice of dog for an allergy sufferer depends on a few factors: